dilpreet579/event-checkin-app/README.md

 > **⚠️ WARNING:**
 > Make sure port **5432** (the default PostgreSQL port) is free before running `docker compose up -d`.
-> If you have another PostgreSQL instance or service using this port, stop it or change the port in `docker-compose.yml`.
+> If you have another PostgreSQL instance or service using this port, stop it or change the port in `docker-compose.yml` and in the `.env` file.

 ### 1. Clone the Repository
 ```sh